alank90/ecommerce-gridsome/README.md

-# Default starter for Gridsome
+# Leveraging Vue.js & GraphQL with Gridsome (Airtable Database Example)

 This is the project you get when you run `gridsome create new-project`.